AgoraLab/agora-chat-uikit/ios/get-started/run-sample-project.md

 Agora provides an open source sample project that demonstrates how to quickly build a chat page with UIKit.
+This page explains how to compile and run it.

 ## Prerequisites